SAP-samples/cap-hana-exercises-codejam/exercises/ex1/README.md

 * [SAP HANA Cloud](https://community.sap.com/topics/hana)
 * [SAP Business Application Studio](https://community.sap.com/topics/business-application-studio)
 * [Subscribing to the SAP HANA Cloud Administration Tools](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/subscribing-to-sap-hana-cloud-administration-tools)

+### What is SAP HANA Cloud Multi-Environment?

+The SAP HANA Cloud multi-environment is a modern approach to managing and deploying SAP HANA databases.
+It allows for greater flexibility and scalability by supporting multiple environments such as Cloud Foundry and Kyma.
+This multi-environment setup enables seamless integration and management of various services and applications within the SAP ecosystem.

+#### Differences from Older Options

+* **Flexibility**: The multi-environment setup supports multiple runtime environments, unlike older options which were limited to a single environment.
+* **Scalability**: It provides better scalability options, allowing for dynamic allocation of resources based on demand.
+* **Integration**: Enhanced integration capabilities with other SAP services and third-party applications.
+* **Management**: Improved tools and interfaces for managing databases and services across different environments.

 ## Next